maiaburaad/fastify-log-api/README.md

 The raw `logs` table remains authoritative. `log_rollups` is a derived acceleration structure used to make common aggregation queries cheap.

+Query parsing and validation are separated from the HTTP route layer, keeping `routes/logs.ts` focused on request orchestration and response handling.

 ---

 # Data Model